tomahawk-jupiter/ecommerce-product-page/NOTES.md

 ## Problems

-OnClicks only work when double clicked.
+- OnClicks only work when double clicked.
 While in responsive design view in dev tools the onClick works how it should.
 Why!?

+- :hover styles not working!?

+SOLUTION: these problems might be related?
+I deleted the `.next` folder, stopped dev server, closed browswer window and restarted laptop.
+It was working when I started the dev server back up.